-Navigation inside a group is made with button.
+Navigation inside a groups is made with W button.

 Each depression of the button will cause the display to switch to the next parameter in the same group.
 After the last parameter the display will switch to the first parameter.